Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Results

-In Figure~\ref{fig:cross_maps} we illustrate the SMBHB distribution follows the LSS, and that therefore GWB anisotropy can be LSS-induced.
-However, in the context of the GWB, every binary is effectively ``weighted'' by their GW strain, which in turn depend on the astrophysical parameters of the binaries.
-Therefore the statistics of GWB sky maps might be affected by this extra level of stochasticity on top of the stochasticity of spatial distribution of sources we aim to constrain.
+In Figure~\ref{fig:cross_maps} we illustrate that the SMBHB distribution follows the LSS; thus, GWB anisotropies can be LSS-induced.
+However, in the context of the GWB, every binary is effectively ``weighted'' by their GW strain, which in turn depends on the astrophysical parameters of the binaries.
+Therefore, the statistics of GWB sky maps might be affected by this extra level of stochasticity on top of the stochasticity of spatial distribution of sources we aim to constrain.

-Figure~\ref{fig:maps_brights} shows the anisotropic GWB sky map obtained from a single realization including all the sources with emitted strain below a threshold~$h_\mathrm{res}$.
-The threshold $h_{\rm res}$ is defined as the minimum strain for a source to be resolved.
-In particular, we observe that for large values of the threshold the anisotropies of the maps are totally dominated by the presence of ``loud'', i.e., large strain, sources which appear as bright spots.
-These loud sources are also located in galaxies, most likely at low redshifts as showed in Figure~\ref{fig:zhist}, thus they still trace the LSS.
-However, since anisotropies are completely dominated by a very low number of binaries, their statistic is fundamentally indistinguishable from a uniform, Poisson-like distribution of SMBHBs point sources~\cite{Mingarelli_2013,Ali_Ha_moud_2021,konstandin2024impactcosmicvarianceptas}.
-By resolving and characterizing individual SMBHBs, one may effectively remove their contribution from the unresolved population.
-In our simulations and fiducial SMBHB model, threshold values of $h_{\rm res}=10^{-14},\,10^{-15},\,10^{-16}$, correspond to an average number of resolved sources of around $\lesssim 1,\, 30,\, 3600$, respectively.
+Figure~\ref{fig:maps_brights} shows the anisotropic GWB sky map obtained from a single realization that includes all sources with emitted strain below a threshold~$h_\mathrm{res}$.
+The threshold~$h_{\rm res}$ is defined as the minimum strain required for a source to be resolved.
+These maps represent the idealized spatial distribution of the GWB characteristic strain of the remaining unresolved component.
+Although direct pixel-by-pixel reconstruction of such maps by PTAs is challenging, their statistical properties, particularly the angular power spectrum~$C_\ell^{\text{GWB}}$, are accessible through PTA data analysis methods aimed at GWB anisotropy.
+In particular, we observe that for large values of the~$h_\mathrm{res}$ threshold the anisotropies of the maps are totally dominated by the presence of ``loud'', i.e., large strain, sources which appear as bright spots.
+These loud sources are also located in galaxies, most likely at low redshifts as showed in figure~\ref{fig:zhist}, thus they still trace the LSS.
+However, since anisotropies are completely dominated by a very low number of binaries, their statistic is fundamentally indistinguishable from a uniform, Poisson-like distribution of SMBHBs point sources~\cite{Mingarelli_2013, Ali_Ha_moud_2021, konstandin2024impactcosmicvarianceptas}.
+By resolving and characterizing individual SMBHBs, one can effectively remove their contribution from the unresolved population.
+For our SMBHB fiducial model, threshold values of~$h_{\rm res}=10^{-14},\,10^{-15},\,10^{-16}$, correspond to an average number of resolved sources of around $\lesssim 1,\, 30,\, 3600$, respectively.